christopherPMello/Sudoku-Solver/README.md

 # Sudoku-Solver
-A web app that creates and solves Sudoku puzzles
+A web app that validates and solves Sudoku puzzles